SockDrawer/SockBot/docs/installation.md

 the configuration file is named `config.yml` and is placed in the same folder as SockBot proper.

 A npm script has been created to run SockBot.
-In order to use this method execute the following command in the folder SockBot is installed to.Cloning our repository
+In order to use this method execute the following command in the folder SockBot is installed to.
 ```
 npm start config.yml
 ```

 SockBot can also be started directly from the command line without using npm.
-To start SockBot this way execute the apropriate command below in the folder that SockBot is installed to.Cloning our repository
+To start SockBot this way execute the apropriate command below in the folder that SockBot is installed to.

 For Node.js
 ```